joanne-ev/personal-projects/video-game-sales-analysis/README.md

-# 🎮 Video Games Sales Data
+# 🎮 Video Games Sales

-Category: Retail

 Analyse the sales of video games on multiple platforms and sold in different parts of the world.